EngosSoftware/dmn-designer/README.md

-# Designer for decision diagrams conformant with DMN™
+# Designer for DML™ decision diagrams